Western Union offers wire transfers – a way of quickly transferring money across the globe that has been around since 1871.

 What do you need in order to use Western Union?

-If you're sending £600 or more, you'll need proof of identity.
+To send money, you'll need proof of identity for all transactions, regardless of the amount.
 If you're sending over £2,000, you'll need some form of proof of address from the last three months too.

 To receive money, you'll need proof of identity for any amount, and proof of address (from the last three months) as well for anything over £2,000.